loke0081/SC1015-Mini-Project/README.md

 #### The project is organized in the following manner:

-Data Cleaning: This section includes the cleaning and preprocessing of the raw dataset, handling missing values, data types, and inconsistencies.
+**Data Cleaning**: This section includes the cleaning and preprocessing of the raw dataset, handling missing values, data types, and inconsistencies.

-Data Analysis: This section includes the data analysis techniques applied to gain insights into the relationship between anime scores and different variables, such as genre, episode count, release year, and licensors.
+**Data Analysis**: This section includes the data analysis techniques applied to gain insights into the relationship between anime scores and different variables, such as genre, episode count, release year, and licensors.

-Results and Visualization: This section includes the results of the data analysis and the visualizations created to present the findings in an easy-to-understand manner.
+**Results and Visualization**: This section includes the results of the data analysis and the visualizations created to present the findings in an easy-to-understand manner.

+**Machine Learning**: This section includes machine learning models we have used on our dataset, Multivariate Regression and Random Forest Classifier

 # Our Analysis